 In August 2018, Skeena commenced an initial surface drill program at Eskay Creek.
-This first phase of exploratory and definition drilling was focused on the historically unmined portions 21A, 21C and 22 Zones of mineralization.
-These nearsurface targets are located proximal to the historical mine footprint and held potential for expansion of mineralization which may be suitable for open-pit mining.
+This first phase of exploratory and definition drilling was focused on the historically unmined portions of the 21A, 21C and 22 Zones of mineralization.
+These near-surface targets are located proximal to the historical mine footprint and held potential for expansion of mineralization which may be suitable for open-pit mining.
 The goal of the Phase I program was to increase drill density in select areas of mineralization to increase confidence in the resource and allow for future mine planning, collect fresh material for preliminary metallurgical testing and expand exploration into areas that had not previously been drill tested to delineate additional resources.
-The results of this drill programme were incorporated into the results of an initial resource estimate for the Eskay deposit.
+The results of this drill program were incorporated into the results of an initial resource estimate for the Eskay deposit.

-(Expressed in thousands of Canadian dollars within tables, unless otherwise noted)
+Management Discussion and Analysis For the three and nine months ended September 30, 2022 (Expressed in thousands of Canadian dollars within tables, unless otherwise noted)